Fly Fishing For Trout: 39 Tips For More Trout

 What Is Nymphing?

-Nymphing is simply drifting a fly below the surface in a dead drift and is usually done in a river or stream.
+Nymphing is simply drifting a fly below the surface in a dead drift and it is usually done in a river or stream.

-When To Nymph?
+When To Nymph For Trout?

 3. Know The Right Nymphing Method To Use